Last updated: 2026-07-26

 What databases does Jam SQL Studio support?

-Jam SQL Studio supports SQL Server (including Azure SQL Database and Azure SQL Managed Instance), PostgreSQL, MySQL (including MariaDB), Oracle Database (12.2+), and SQLite databases.
-Each database type has specific connection options and authentication methods.
+Jam SQL Studio supports SQL Server (including Azure SQL Database and Azure SQL Managed Instance), PostgreSQL, MySQL (including MariaDB), Oracle Database (12.2+), and SQLite databases, plus read-only Azure Data Explorer (Kusto / KQL) connections including App Insights and Log Analytics query proxies.
+Each engine has specific connection options and authentication methods.

 How do I connect to Azure SQL Database?